gohugoio/hugo/content/en/render-hooks/introduction.md

 <p><img alt="kitten" src="kitten.jpg"></p>
 ```

-By creating link and image render hooks, you can alter the conversion from markdown to HTML.
+By creating link and image render hooks, you can alter the conversion from Markdown to HTML.
 For example:

 ```html
 <p><a href="https://gohugo.io" rel="external">Hugo</a></p>